Italian aircraft carrier Giuseppe Garibaldi: Design

-Built by Fincantieri (Italcantieri) at the Monfalcone shipyards on the Gulf of Trieste, she was laid down on 26 March 1981, launched on 11 June 1983, and commissioned on 30 September 1985.
-Garibaldi is classed as an anti-submarine warfare carrier (ASW), and she is based in Taranto.

-The ship is powered by four Fiat COGAG gas turbines built under license from GE, offering a sustained power of 81,000 hp (60 MW).
-Driving two shafts the ship has a maximum speed of 30 kn and can travel for 7000 nmi at around 20 kn.
+The ship was powered by four Fiat COGAG gas turbines built under license from GE, offering a sustained power of 81,000 hp (60 MW).
+Driving two shafts the ship had a maximum speed of 30 kn and could travel for 7000 nmi at around 20 kn.

 The ship was equipped with four Otomat Mk2 short range surface-to-surface missile system installed at the stern of the vessel (removed in 2003 to improve the flight deck and satellite communications) and two ILAS three triple tube torpedo launchers.
-Defences are provided by two eight-cell SAM launchers firing the SARH Aspide missile, and three Oto Melara Twin 40L70 DARDO CIWS.
+Defences was provided by two eight-cell SAM launchers firing the SARH Aspide missile, and three Oto Melara Twin 40L70 DARDO CIWS.

-The ship also has several countermeasures, including two SCLAR twenty-barrel launchers for chaff, decoy, flares, or jammers, the SLQ-25 Nixie and SLAT anti-torpedo systems and ECM systems.
+The ship also had several countermeasures, including two SCLAR twenty-barrel launchers for chaff, decoy, flares, or jammers, the SLQ-25 Nixie and SLAT anti-torpedo systems and ECM systems.